elastic/examples/Miscellaneous/docker/full_stack_example/README.md

 This example complements the blog post ["A full stack in one command"](TODO), providing the docker compose files responsible for deploying an example architecture of the Elastic Stack.
 This architecture utilises Beat modules for data sources, populating a wide range of dashboards to provide a simple experience for new users to the Elastic Stack.

-## Pre-requisites
+## Pre-requisites and Supported Versions

+1. Docker-Compose >= 1.13.0
-1. Docker for Windows (Linux Mode), Linux or OSX.
+1. Docker for Windows (Linux mode) Windows 10, 2012.
+Docker version >= v17.06.0
+1. Docker for OSX.
+Docker version >= v17.06.0.
-1. Whilst Docker Toolbox for Windows has been tested, Docker Toolbox on OSX has **not** been tested.
+1. Docker Toolbox for Windows.
+Docker version >=v17.06.0
-1. Docker version > v17.07.0 (Earlier versions may work but have not been tested)
-1. Docker-Compose > 1.15.0
+1. Docker for Linux.
+Docker version >=v17.06.0

 1. Ensuring the following ports are free on the host, as they are mounted by the containers:

     - `80` (Nginx)